sylvainbx/rust-book-fr/FRENCH/src/ch14-03-cargo-workspaces.md

 ```

 <!--
-The first section of the output shows that the `it_works` test in the `add-one`
+The first section of the output shows that the `it_works` test in the `add_one`
 crate passed.
 The next section shows that zero tests were found in the `adder`
 crate, and then the last section shows zero documentation tests were found in
-the `add-one` crate.
+the `add_one` crate.
 Running `cargo test` in a workspace structured like this
 one will run the tests for all the crates in the workspace.
 -->

 La première section de la sortie indique que le test `cela_fonctionne` de la
-crate `ajouter-un` a réussi.
+crate `ajouter_un` a réussi.
 La section suivante indique qu'aucun test n'a été
 trouvé dans la crate `additioneur`, puis la dernière section indique elle
-aussi qu'aucun test de documentation n'a été trouvé dans la crate `ajouter-un`.
+aussi qu'aucun test de documentation n'a été trouvé dans la crate `ajouter_un`.
 Lancer `cargo test` dans un espace de travail structuré comme celui-ci va
 exécuter les tests pour toutes les crates de cet espace de travail.